Bae (word)

-Bae (/beɪ/ BAY) is a slang term of endearment primarily used among youth in communities.
-It came into widespread use around 2013 and 2014 through social media and hip-hop and R&B lyrics.
+Bae (/beɪ/ BAY) is a slang term of endearment, primarily used among youth.
+It came into widespread use around the 2010s through social media and hip-hop and R&B lyrics.
 The term originated as an abbreviation of the word baby or babe.
-It has been suggested that the term originated as an acronym for "before anyone else," but this is unlikely; this false etymology is probably an example of a backronym.
+It has been suggested that the term originated as an acronym for "before anyone else"; this is unlikely and a false etymology that is probably an example of a backronym.